iq2525/rock-paper-scissors/README.md

 ## Software Requirements

-[Node.js](https://nodejs.org) v4 - Required to build the app.
+[Node.js](https://nodejs.org) version 5 - Required to build the app.
 This app has been tested with Node v5.
 May still work with older versions.

 ## Installation